 - Student is removed from program if they are enrolled in a limited enrollment program.

 - All violations of academic integrity must be reported to the instructor’s immediate supervisor.
 Students may be subject to the disciplinary procedures and sanctions described in Section V and VI.
-All students have the right to appeal any decision by the instructor, division chair, or designee according to the grade appeal process.
+All students have the right to appeal any decision by the instructor, division dean, or designee according to the grade appeal process.

 IV.
 STUDENT CODE OF CONDUCT